 We believe that individuals have the capacity to control their behavior, dictate their environment, and limit their risk of sickness and disease.

-By enabling people to use resources already available that could improve their current situation and emphasizing the necessities of healthy behavior, our desire is to cause a progression of change in the mindset of individuals and communities towards health and well-being.
+By enabling people to use resources at hand and emphasizing the necessities of healthy behavior, we desire to cause a progression of change in the mindset of individuals and communities towards health and well-being.

 By improving sanitation management and infrastructure while providing expertise, medication, equipment, and training, we also complement locally established healthcare providers with outside resources.

 We are a family-founded, data-driven, expertise-led humanitarian aid corporation personally invested in working with people to achieve a higher level of sustained health and healthcare for all.

 Dr. Price has been in active medical practice since 1988 as an Infectious Disease specialist.
 He has also been intimately involved in medical and humanitarian aid projects around the world.
 Dr. Price graduated from Oral Roberts University School of Medicine in 1983 and completed his internal medicine residency at the University of California at Los Angeles in 1986.
 He concluded subspecialty training in infectious diseases at Baylor College of Medicine in Houston, Texas in 1988 and conducted research in tropical diseases.

 Sue Price, RN